Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 the frame out every interface connected on the same bridge domain.

-This guide explains in detail on how to use the VPP based L2 switching using either memif or dpdk interfaces.
+This guide explains in detail on how to use the VPP based L2 switching using either memif or DPDK interfaces.
 Other interfaces supported by VPP (e.g. veth) should follow a similar setup, but are not covered in this guide.
 Users can execute bundled scripts in dataplane-stack repo to quickly establish the L2 switching cases or manually run the use cases by following detailed guidelines step by step.